;

 Is education about getting good grades?
 What does it mean when you get good grades?

-Perhaps it shows that you’ve learned the material that others have deemed important.
+Perhaps it shows you’ve learned the material others have deemed important.
 Maybe it illustrates your interest in a subject matter.
 It can show that you have a natural ability to excel in an area or that you study diligently.

 But here’s what I wonder.
 Is it good to get good grades?

 To get good grades, you must be good at waiting, sitting still, and taking orders from others.
 You must be very good at listening and regurgitating facts and opinions back to your teachers.
-To complete homework, you must put your own interests aside to complete the work you didn’t do in the time you were at school.
+To complete homework, you must put your interests aside to complete the work you didn’t do in the time you were at school.

 Is this a good thing?
 I’m not so sure.